 BLR Bio has developed a group of therapeutic biomolecules that are based on a natural occurring set of related proteins (called the CCN family) that together modulate and balance the conversion of normal fibroblasts to myofibroblasts in normal wound healing.
 However, with chronic injury where there is a prolonged or exaggerated exposure to this injury the CCNs often fail to properly regulate and balance the creation and removal of myofibroblasts and the specific inflammation that accompanies it, resulting in fibrosis and/or cancer.
 BLR’s novel biomolecule therapeutics target specific pro-inflammatory and pro-fibrotic elements, including the CCN proteins, thus re-creating a normal physiological balance and blocking/reversing to progression of fibrosis (or solid tumor cancers) and return the body to a disease-free homeostatic state.

 Modern medical practice, although quite successful in treating acute disease, remains seriously lacking when it comes to treating chronic, genetic based, and orphan diseases.
-Abnormal wound healing is key to the development of many of these diseases, chief being various forms of fibrosis and cancer.
+Abnormal wound healing is key to the development of many (if not most) of these diseases, chief being various forms of fibrosis and cancer.
 Key to disease development is a chronic insult and the alteration of the cell’s ability to interact in a normal fashion with the surrounding microenvironment including the ECM.